XVincentX/NodeJsMsBuild/README.md

 ![Alt text](https://cdn.rawgit.com/XVincentX/NodeJsMsBuild/master/NodeJsMsBuild.png)
 **MsBuild tasks for NodeJS tools**

-This project is a collection of utilities that will inject some tools into your Visual Studio project and integrating NodeJs tools.
+This project is a collection of utilities that will inject some targets/files into your Visual Studio project and integrating NodeJs tools.
+This project is born after [this article](http://www.dotnet-programming.com/post/2014/07/11/Integrate-NodeJS-tools-in-Visual-StudioTFS.aspx).

 If you're looking for binaries, point your browser to the [nuget package](http://nuget.org/packages...)